NoahGX/Stock-Price-Forecast/README.md

-# Stock Price Predictor
+# Stock Price Forecaster

 ## Overview
-This repository contains a Jupyter Notebook designed to predict stock prices using historical data.
+The purpose of this Jupyter Notebook is to anayze stock prices using historical market data.
 It employs deep learning techniques, specifically LSTM Long Short-Term Memory (LSTM) networks, to forecast future prices based on past trends.

 ## Features
 - **Data Collection**: Fetch historical stock price data using the `yfinance` library.